SSS Contribution Calculator Philippines 2026

 Why doesn't my contribution change when I get a small raise?

 Because SSS uses brackets, not a percentage of your exact salary.
 Your contribution only changes when your salary crosses into a new MSC bracket.
 A ₱200 raise might not move you into the next bracket — so your SSS deduction stays the same.
-The minimum MSC is ₱5,000 and the maximum MSC is ₱35,000 for all member types.
+The maximum MSC is ₱35,000 for all member types; the minimum MSC varies — ₱5,000 for employees, self-employed and voluntary members, ₱8,000 for land-based OFWs, and ₱1,000 for kasambahay.

 Can I pay more than the required SSS contribution?